qst0/fortunes/README.md

 Here is a collection of the words I've found on small bits of paper:

 ```
+You are a bundle of energy always on the go.
+Pay for what you want.
+But work for the things you need.
 Consider gain and loss, but never be greedy and everything will be all right.
 You are skilled at expressing yourself and effecting change.
 The truth always shines through